kdrl/SCNE/README.md

 2. Compile with `make`
 3. Prepare a training corpus.
 As a preprocessing, we replaced all whitespaces with '␣' (U+2423 Open Box Unicode Character)
 4. Train embeddings (See `train.sh`)
+5. Load the learned compositional n-gram embeddings and Use it (See `scne.py`)

 ## Submodules & Dependencies